 NVCA supports increased investment in federal basic research programs, as well as greater efficiencies in the processes of commercializing new technologies.
 NVCA supports a return to our historical leadership position of federally funding basic research activity by committing to a sustained annual growth in funding of at least four percent.
 A renewed federal commitment will fuel an important process where new technological breakthroughs pave the way for venture-backed startups to grow into successful companies and advance American economic competitiveness.

 NVCA supports efforts to improve the translation of federally-funded research into commercialized technology and new companies.
 NVCA has long been a supporter of the Small Business Innovation Research (SBIR) and Small Business Tech Transfer (STTR) programs, two commercialization programs that are vital tools in ensuring basic research dollars have an impact.
 We were pleased to see these critical programs reauthorized through 2022.
-Legislative solutions such as The Transfer Act would dedicate funding for proof of concept technologies that become the backbone of future innovative startups.
-Enacted into law, The American Innovation Competitiveness Act delivers an improved commitment to basic research funding and technology commercialization.
-In particular, the law’s support and funding for the I-Corps program promotes entrepreneurship by providing education and mentorship for federally-funded research teams throughout diverse regional institutions.
-The Innovators to Entrepreneurs Act, sponsored by Representative Dan Lipinski (D-IL), further supports the I-Corps program by expanding the current curriculum and eligible pool of applicants, allowing participation from entrepreneurs who have already been awarded SBIR or STTR grants from a federal agency.
+Legislative solutions such as the Endless Frontier Act would provide a renewed commitment for federal basic research funding and technology commercialization efforts focused on key technology focus areas to enhance the U.S. innovation capacity.
+Other bills to advance entrepreneurship include the Transfer Act, which would dedicate funding for proof of concept technologies, and the Innovators to Entrepreneurs Act, which further supports the I-Corps program by expanding current curriculum and the eligible pool of applicants.